vedantchandra/mpms/README.md

 This repository is an accompaniment to Chandra & Schlaufman (2020, in prep.).
 The contents are as follows:

 - `/paper/` contains all notebooks required to reproduce the results of the paper, minus large files for the atmospheric model grids.
-These files can be obtained from the PHOENIX website (MPMS stars) and from Simon Blouin (WD stars) respectively.
+These files can be obtained from the [PHOENIX website (MPMS models)](http://phoenix.astro.physik.uni-goettingen.de/) and from [Simon Blouin (WD models)](https://www.lanl.gov/search-capabilities/profiles/simon-blouin.shtml) respectively.

 -  `classify_mpms.py` contains the code deliverable from our paper - a way for anyone to use our logistic regression classifier to differentiate metal-poor main-sequence stars from white dwarfs on the basis of spectro-photometric observables.